 While the data heterogeneity provides multiple views to users’ preferences, and thus, may be helpful in recommending more related items to users, it may also add more noise and uncertainty to the data and lead to weaker recommendations.
 Cross-domain recommender systems and transfer learning approaches propose to effectively take advantage of such diversity of viewpoints to provide better-quality recommendations and resolve issues such as the cold-start problem.

 The emerging research on cross-domain, context-aware and multi-criteria recommender systems, has proved to be successful.
-Given the recent availability of cross-domain datasets and novelty of the topic, we organize the 1st workshop on intelligent recommender systems by knowledge transfer and learning (RecSysKTL) held in conjunction with the 11th ACM Conference on Recommender Systems.
+Given the recent availability of cross-domain datasets and novelty of the topic, we organize the 2nd workshop on intelligent recommender systems by knowledge transfer and learning (RecSysKTL) held in conjunction with ACM RecSys 2018.
 This workshop intends to create a medium to generate more practical and efficient predictive models or recommendation approaches by leveraging user feedbacks or preferences from multiple domains.
-This workshop will be beneficial for both researchers in academia and data scientists in industry to explore and discuss different definition of domains, interesting applications, novel predictive models or recommendation approaches to serve the knowledge transfer and learning from one domain to another.